Volunteer with monkeys and baboons in South Africa

 Accommodation and Food

 Accommodation is set a few hundred metres from the monkeys and has outdoor space and a fire to sit around with a cool beer or glass of South African wine.
-Volunteers love the centre’s comfortable cabin-style accommodation, complete with pool table and swimming pool.
-The outdoor showers offer a view of the Milky Way through the trees.
-You will be welcomed with a friendly smile and a chocolate on your pillow!
+Volunteers love the centre’s comfortable cabin-style accommodation and the outdoor showers.
+There is a pool on site however this is not always in use due to drought and expense – when it is in use, the primates love a dip!

-- Make a genuine difference to the lives of these monkeys – without the work of volunteers, the rehabilitation time is much greater, and fewer monkeys can be cared for.
+- Make a genuine difference in helping to return mistreated monkeys and baboons back to the wild – without the work of volunteers, the rehabilitation time is much greater and fewer monkeys can be cared for.

 Whyshould I do this?